ndlopez/webApp/rest-api/README.md

 ~~However the output has some characters that cannot be JSON parsed, thus it throws the following:<br>
 SyntaxError: JSON.parse: unexpected character at line 1 column 1 of the JSON data.~~

-The above was due to I put *var_dump* somewhere in the code by removing it, JSON file is just fine.
+The above was due to a *var_dump* I put somewhere in the code, by removing it, JSON file displays just fine.

 ## Endpoint: thisDate=str(YYYY-MM-DD)